The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 \subsection{Self-similarity assumptions and simplifications}

-Next, we would like to discuss the possible self-similarity assumptions.
+Next, we involve self-similarity assumptions and formalize equations with width and height.
 The superposition equations of the meandering can thus be simplified, which helps spot the meandering effect in the scaling of the statistics.

 If we assume that the self-similarity for the mean velocity profile preserves till the late wake, we have a universal expression for the velocity profile after a coordinate transformation,